12 of the most expensive cars sold at auction that are beasts on the tracks

 While most automobiles lose half their value at the time of resale, the tables are turned in the case of both racing models and vintage vehicles.
 Base prices in the classic car market start from multi-million dollars and biddings can carry on for a long time for rare and valuable cars.

-To put things into perspective, a 2018 private sale saw a swanky 1963 Ferrari 250 GTO being lapped up by David MacNeil, founder and CEO of WeatherTech, for USD 70 million.
-The most expensive car sold at an auction fetched a whopping USD 142 million.
+To put things into perspective, a 2018 private sale saw a swanky 1963 Ferrari 250 GTO being lapped up by David MacNeil, founder and CEO of WeatherTech, for USD 70 million (RM314 million approx.).
+The most expensive car sold at an auction fetched a whopping USD 142 million (RM638 million approx.).

 Auction houses mostly curate these models from racing teams or private collectors, but sometimes, rare ones have also been found among old scraps and barns.
 Offering a glimpse of the rare automobile marvels, these auction houses have captured the imagination of car enthusiasts for a long time.